mozilla/addon-sdk/Developer pane.md

   it can render add-on specific UI.

-- Pane API should let users load a bundled HTML document, that can interacted in a way iframes of different origin can communicate with each other.
+- Pane API should let users load a bundled HTML document, that would have two way communication with an add-on in a an API that ressables how iframes of different origin can communicate with each other.

 - API should not be constrained with 1 to 1 relation, meaning